Bluegrams/YoutubeDLSharp/README.md

 ### Advanced Usage

-YoutubeDLShatp uses the `OptionSet` class to model youtube-dl options.
+YoutubeDLSharp uses the `OptionSet` class to model youtube-dl options.
 The names of the option properties correspond to the names of youtube-dl, so defining a set of options can look like this:

 ```csharp